Last Updated on November 6, 2025 by shawnshealth

 You can’t out-train a bad diet, and survival fitness is no exception.
 Training hard is important, but your body also needs the right nutrition and time to recover.
 Fueling your body with nutrient-dense foods and getting enough sleep are crucial elements that will help you perform better when it matters most.

 Yes, I know.
 You can’t always eat well when you are trying to survive.
 Just do your best.
-Train yourself now to eat a reasonable number of calories so that you are used to not eating huge amounts of food and then, suddenly, you lose your mind because pizza and ice cream no longer exist in your world.
+Train yourself now to eat a reasonable number of calories so that you are used to not eating huge amounts of food and then, suddenly, you lose your mind because pizza and ice cream vanish from your world.
 Not saying you have to never treat yourself just saying that moderation is key.

 6. Mental Fitness: The Unsung Hero